-C5.36 The number of part walls (a common wall shared with another dwelling ) are limited and are appropriately insulated Objectiv ves .
-C5.G Car Parking and Garages To ensure car parking caters for anticipated vehicle movements to and from the development and does not adversely impact on building articulation.
-To ensure vehicular access has minimal impacts on neighbouring dwellings .
+C5.36 The number of part walls (a common wall shared with another dwelling ) are limited and are appropriately insulated Objectiv Objectives C5.G Car Parking and Garages To ensure car parking caters for anticipated vehicle movements to and from the development and does not adversely impact on building articulation.
+To ensure vehicular access has minimal impacts on neighbouring dwellings.
 To ensure that vehicular access points and parking is safe and convenient for residents, visitors and service providers.
 Require ments C5.37 Driveway Width and Where a common driveway is to be provided it is to have a minimum width of 3.6m C5.38 Access Where a common driveway is not provided and individual driveways connect to the street, the garage is to be setback 5.5m to allow for a parked car to be situated in front of the driveway door.
 C5.39 Visual impact of long driveways should be minimised through changing alignments and screen planting C5.40 Traffic calming devices, such as changes in paving material or textures, should be used where appropriate.
 C5.41 Pedestrian and vehicle access should be separated and distinguishable.
 Design solutions may include: changes in surface materials; level changes; the use of landscaping for separation.
-Objectiv ve C5.H Private Open Space To ensure private open space with solar access is provided to allow the opportunity for passive and active outdoor recreation Require ments C5.42 Private Open Space Minimum of 16m of ground floor private open space for each dwelling containing one or two bedrooms that: Dimensions has minimum dimensions of 4m x 4m; has direct access from internal living areas; in act to act a within a front act to all and act. is not located within a front setback; and has a northerly aspect.
-C5.43 Minimum area of 25m2 of ground floor private open space for each dwelling containing three or more bedrooms that: • has minimum dimensions of 4m x 4m; has direct access from internal living areas; is not located within a front setback; and has a northerly aspect.
-I
+Objectiv /e C5.H Private Open Space To ensure private open space with solar access is provided to allow the opportunity for passive and active outdoor recreation Require ements C5.42 Private Open Space Dimensions Minimum of 16m2 of ground floor private open space for each dwelling containing one or two bedrooms that: Dimensions has minimum dimensions of 4m x 4m; has direct access force integral living a gradue. has direct access from internal living areas;is not located within a front setback; and has a northerly aspect.
+C5.43 Minimum area of 25m2 of ground floor private open space for each dwelling containing three or more bedrooms that: • has minimum dimensions of 4m x 4m; • has direct access from internal living areas; • is not located within a front setback; and • has a northerly aspect.